100-106 Ber Street, Norwich NR1 3ES

 How often does car air conditioning need regassing?

-What's the difference between R134a and R1234yf refrigerant?
+What is the difference between an R134a and R1234yf regas?

 How long does an air con regas take?